mcsarathkumar/linux/movie-ticket-puppetter/README.md

 - `export THEATERS=abc,def,ghi` #comma separated theatre names

 ### Execute the nodejs app using the following command in headless false mode in puppetter
+- `tmux` opens uninterrupted session

-- `xvfb-run --auto-servernum node index.js` executor followed by the file name
+- `node cron_scheduler.js` executor followed by the file name
+- ctrl + b, d --> detaches the session
+- `tmux attach` to see the state of active tmux session